June 2024:

 II- Sea Salps, from cloning to sequential hermaphroditism

 Sea salps’ dual reproductive strategies enable them to rapidly exploit favorable environmental conditions, leading to population booms.
-Their ability to filter large volumes of water also makes them important players in carbon cycling, as they can transport carbon to deeper ocean layers when they die and sink.
+Such blooms can occur within days in response to phytoplankton surges, with exponential population growth rates that surpass many other zooplankton species (Deibel & Lowen, 2012).
+Their ability to filter large volumes of water also makes them important players in carbon cycling, as they can transport carbon to deeper ocean layers when they die and sink (Henschke et al., 2016).

 Sea Salps' cycle